rafaascensao/radicant-de-challenge/README.md

 The initial idea was to host the API and the DB on AWS.
 This would be done via Terraform, and I would create a Docker container for the API and host it via ECS and the DB would be hosted on the AWS RDS.
 However I didn't have the time to setup everything, and decided to run everything locally instead.

 ### Field Verification
-The fields, like fund_size and dominant_sector, that serve as query parameters, each one should be an enum.
-That way when the user queries the API with invalid field values an error would popup, instead of an empty response as it happens now.
+The fields, like fund_size and dominant_sector, that serve as query parameters, should have validation.
+That way when the user queries the API with invalid values, an error would popup instead of an empty response as it happens now.

 ### Documentation
 With more time I would like to dive deeper on the FastAPI swagger documentation and improve a bit on the response part of the documentation.
+As of right now, it is as barebones as possible.

 ### Data Provided
-I created a script that cleans the DataFrame and stores the cleaned data as a table.
+I created a script that cleans the ETFs.csv file and stores the cleaned data as a table.
 In a production environment, this should hosted on some ETL tool, like Airflow, where we can monitor the process and raise alerts when the data is not as expected.

 The cleaning that I did was based a bit on intuition since I did not have the time to look deeper into the file.
-Mainly there were the steps:
+Mainly there were three steps:
 * From the `fund_sector_*` columns, retrieve the highest sector and its percentage;
 * Remove all columns where the percentage of NaN is above 50%;
 * Removed some columns that seemed redundant or just added little information.